BCSIA Communications Officer

-Authors: William Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP, Robert Kates, Former Visiting Scholar, Environment and Natural Resources Program, 1997-2000, Robert Frosch, Senior Associate, Science, Technology, and Public Policy Program
+Authors: Robert Frosch, Senior Associate, Science, Technology, and Public Policy Program, William C. Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP, Robert Kates, Former Visiting Scholar, Environment and Natural Resources Program, 1997-2000

 Belfer Center Programs or Projects: Environment and Natural Resources